|

 It is to see who arranged the petals on a flower

-and because they are so incredibly perfect and wondrous
+and as they are so incredibly perfect and wondrous

 lover and hater